 The voice of FOREPAID — how he works, who controls him, and how to dial him in.

 Russ is the live commentary running through every FOREPAID round.
-He calls birdies and snowmen, fires walk-up announcements, runs the post-round recap, and reacts to skins, presses, and match closeouts in real time.
+He calls birdies and snowmen, announces each player onto the tee, runs the post-round recap, and reacts to skins, presses, and match closeouts in real time.

-The voice is a clone of a real person — designed to feel like that one buddy who narrates everything from the cart.
+The voice is a fully synthetic AI voice — no real person was cloned — designed to feel like that one buddy who narrates everything from the cart.
 He's part of the product, not a feature you tack on.
 Most of what makes a FOREPAID round different from just typing scores in a spreadsheet runs through Russ.

 How spicy Russ gets is configurable.
 There are four levels: